marizethpb/8-Week-SQL-Challenge/Case Study 2: Pizza Runner/problem.md

 | 105         | 25.00            |

 #### 5. What was the difference between the longest and shortest delivery times for all orders?
+30 KM is the difference between the longest and shortest delivery.
+This is quiet a far distance for deliveries and we might consider establishing branches as the distance will be crucial in order cancellation and overall customer experience.
 | max_min_diff |
 | ------------ |
 | 30           |

-#### 6. What was the average speed for each runner for each delivery and do you notice any trend for these values?
+#### 6. What was the average speed for each runner for each delivery?
+Table below shows the average speed per runner and order.
+Apparently, the average speed tend to increase as the order id increases.
+This means that for every additional delivery, the runner gets tired and it takes toll on their speed.
+One thing to consider is the distance of delivery.
+The farther the distance, the more tired the rider is and it leads to reduction of their speed.

 | runner_id | order_id | average_speed_duration_km_per_min |
 | --------- | -------- | --------------------------------- |
 | 1         | 1        | 0.63                              |